-The Central African Republic does not have many festivals unique to them, but it celebrates the usual holidays with the rest of the world.
+The Central African Republic holidays are not unique to them, but it celebrates the usual holidays with the rest of the world.
 Independence Day and National Day are widely observed and both are marked by lively parades and traditional song-and-dance performances, particularly in the capital city.

 New Year’s Day